Shopify/polaris/src/components/ResourceList/README.md

 ## Related components

-- To present structured data for comparison and analysis, like when helping a merchant to gain insights or review analytics, use the [data table component](/components/lists-and-tables/data-table)
+- To present structured data for comparison and analysis, like when helping merchants to gain insights or review analytics, use the [data table component](/components/lists-and-tables/data-table)
 - To display a simple list of related content, [use the list component](/components/lists-and-tables/list)

 ---